Dev-wonderful/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #### 10-mirror_permissions

 A script to use another file as reference to imitate the file permissions of this file for a file

+#### 11-directories_permissions

+A script to make all sub-directories executable but not the files by recursivelytraversing the parent folder